-Experience the incredible Uyuni Salt Flats and some of the area’s other attractions, like high altitude lagoons, museums, and hot springs in this 4 day, 3 night roundtrip from San Pedro to Uyuni.
+Experience the incredible Uyuni Salt Flats and some of the area’s other attractions, like high altitude lagoons and hot springs in this 4 day, 3 night roundtrip from San Pedro to Uyuni.

-Experience the incredible Uyuni Salt Flats and some of the area’s other attractions, like high altitude lagoons, museums, and hot springs.
-This 4 day, 3 night package includes everything you’ll need to enjoy your trip from San Pedro de Atacama to the Bolivian desert, including the guidance of a Bilingual Guide.
+Experience the incredible Uyuni Salt Flats and some of the area’s other attractions, like high altitude lagoons, flamingos, and hot springs.
+This 4 day, 3 night package includes everything you’ll need to enjoy your trip from San Pedro de Atacama to the Bolivian desert.

 The Uyuni Salt Flat is the largest in the world at 10,582 kilometers.
 When wet, the ground becomes an absolutely stunning mirror of the sky.
 When dry, the seemingly endless ground can be used for fun, quirky photos that manipulate perspective.